SumiSastri/dev-blogs/docs/clean-code/part1.md

 ## Uncle Bob says ...

-Here are some practical Uncle Bob, [also known as Robert C Martin](<(https://en.wikipedia.org/wiki/Robert_C._Martin)>), tests - much of this blog is inspired by watching his YouTube videos
+Much of this blog is inspired by watching Uncle Bob's, [also known as Robert C Martin](<(https://en.wikipedia.org/wiki/Robert_C._Martin)>), YouTube videos when I need inspiration.
+Here are some of my key take outs from what he says in simple terms.

-- is it easy to understand?
+- is your code easy to understand
-- does your brain relax when you read the code?
+- does your brain relax when you read the code
-- does it read like good prose?
+- does it read like good prose
-- does it step up from most important first - code execution - to least important last - gives parser place to exit quick?
+- does it step up from most important first - code execution - to least important last - gives parser place to exit quick
-- does the way the function you write start with simple first to complex later?
+- does the way the function you write start with simple first to complex later

 [For those who don't know this industry maverick check this video out](https://www.youtube.com/watch?v=7EmboKQH8lM)